Feds: Ex-CEO is first drug exec indicted in opioid crisis

 The indictment unsealed Tuesday alleges former Rochester Drug Co-Operative CEO Laurence Doud III ordered subordinates to ignore red flags about certain customers to maximize company revenues and his own pay.

-The Rochester, New York-based company was also charged.
-The company said it has a deferred prosecution agreement, will pay a $20 million fine to resolve a civil complaint and is implementing a “world-class compliance program.”
+The Rochester, New York-based company said it has reached a deferred prosecution agreement, will pay a $20 million fine to resolve a civil complaint, and consented to three years of independent compliance monitoring.

-Doud’s lawyer said he intends to “fully defend” himself against the criminal charges.
-Doud alleges in a lawsuit that Rochester Drug Co-Operative tried using him as a scapegoat for its legal problems.
+The company is one of the nation’s ten largest distributors of pharmaceutical products, with over 1,300 pharmacy customers and over $1 billion in revenue per year.
+The company says the vast majority of its customers are small, independent pharmacies.

+“We made mistakes,” company spokesman Jeff Eller said in an emailed statement.
+“RDC understands that these mistakes, directed by former management, have serious consequences….
+We accept responsibility for those mistakes.
+We can do better, we are doing better, and we will do better.”